 In each of these temptations, Jesus responded in the same way: by quoting and standing firm on the Word of God.

-His example teaches us the importance of being rooted in Scripture so that when temptation comes, we have a solid foundation to stand on.
+His example shows us the need to be rooted in Scripture.
+Then, we have a solid foundation when temptation comes.

 Practical Application in Daily Life